Quirktree/info314-website/docs/resources/address-planning.md

 ### Step 4 - Document important addresses and ranges

-Finally, let's connect the dots between what we've done in the first three steps by splitting your subnet up according to static, reserved, and dynamic addresses.
+Finally, let's connect the dots between what we've done in the first three steps by splitting your subnet up according to static, and dynamic addresses.

 Static addresses will usually be assigned to core network devices, e.g., a router or DHCP server, that should operate independently of DHCP.
-For other devices that need consistent addresses -- perhaps DNS servers or printers -- you can assign a reserved address.
+For other devices that need consistent addresses -- perhaps DNS servers or printers -- you can also assign a static address.

 If you operate multiple networks, it is helpful to be consistent with your static assignments.
 For example, most network administrators will assign the router to either the first or last address in the subnet.
 Don't deviate from convention unless you have a good reason.

-Once you've documented your static and reserved addresses, identify a range of addresses within your subnet that can be used for the DHCP address pool.
-This should be a contiguous block of addresses and it cannot overlap with your a) network ID, b) subnet broadcast address, or c) static or reserved addresses that you've defined.
+Once you've documented your static addresses, identify a range of addresses within your subnet that can be used for the DHCP address pool.
+This should be a contiguous block of addresses and it cannot overlap with your a) network ID, b) subnet broadcast address, or c) static addresses that you've defined.